 - Rechargeable lithium-ion battery

-This controller is compatible with PC, Nintendo Switch, or your Android device, including your Android TV box.
+This controller is compatible with a PC, Nintendo Switch, or your Android device, including your Android TV box.
 Connect via Bluetooth 4.0, 2.4G wireless, or a USB Type C cable as you prefer.

 - Dual joystick configuration